What is autism?

 Autism is a spectrum of neurodevelopmental conditions, characterised by difficulties in the development of social relationships and communication skills, in the presence of unusually strong narrow interests, repetitive behaviour, and difficulties in coping with unexpected change.

-Currently two major subgroups are recognized: Classic autism and Asperger Syndrome.
+In Europe (using the ICD-10 classification system) at least two major subgroups are recognized: Classic autism and Asperger Syndrome.
 Classic autism also typically involves associated learning difficulties (below average IQ) and language delay.
 Asperger Syndrome (AS) shares the features of autism but without the associated learning difficulties (they have average or even above average IQ) and without any language delay.

 The ARC works closely with clinical services to ensure that its research informs, and is informed by, clinical practice.